Steampunk "Sweeney" Double Breasted Waistcoat Tutorial

-Go back to the shoulder seam where you started and sew raw edges from other direction.
-When you have sewn all way around the waistcoat will look like its in a knot.
+Go back to the shoulder seam where you started and sew raw edges from the other direction.
+When you have sewn it all way around the waistcoat will look like it’s in a knot.

-It will look something like this from wrong side.
+It will look something like this from the wrong side.
 Carefully clip seams every inch or two.
-Repeat for other arm hole.
+Repeat for the other armhole.

-Turn waistcoat through the gap left in lining underarm seam.
+Turn waistcoat through the gap left in the lining underarm seam.

 It should all start to lay flat.
 Poke lapel corners out and check all seams are smooth and not pulling.
 If there is any pulling on seams you need to clip more.

-If any wrinkles turn back to wrong side and correct.
+If there are any wrinkles turn back to the wrong side and correct it.

-If required topstitch the collar through all thickness’s from right side.
+If required topstitch the collar through all thicknesses from the right side.

 Fold the inner open lining underarm seam and sew closed.

-Press carefully keeping a linen or cotton cloth between waistcoat and iron.
+Using an iron press carefully, keep a linen or cotton cloth between the waistcoat and iron.

 Mark front left for buttonholes and sew.
 I like to make a cardboard template for marking my buttonholes from the positions on the pattern.